loefflerc/Edify/README.md

 **Files**

 This is another container package.
-Here we will have a class in the Files package root that contains common actions like; rename, move, copy and delete.
+Here we will have at least one class in the Files package root that contains common actions like; rename, move, copy and delete.
 There will also be a separate class for uploading files.
 Some sub packages will be Images, PDF, etc.

 **Utils**